 Ray’s 20 years of experience in insurance and benefits include various executive positions.
 Ray founded and built several benefits and healthcare companies, including Plaines Health Networks, a PPO, and KeyLink Group, a third party administrator.
 KeyLink was sold to National Employee Benefits, Inc. (NEBI), and Ray was instrumental in the subsequent sale of NEBI to American Whole Health (AWH).
 Ray served as President/Chief Operating Officer of American WholeHealth Networks, a leading national alternative health care network firm, after its parent (AWH) acquired NEBI in November 1998.
 Ray’s success in growing benefits companies demonstrates a thorough knowledge of the constantly evolving marketplace as well as a client-focused orientation.
 Ray holds a BA and an advanced degree in Ambulatory Health Care Administration from the University of Minnesota and is a licensed life and health agent.

-Don brings important strategic and operational leadership to bswift’s Exchange Solutions division.
-Prior to joining bswift, Don served as vice president and partner for FirstWest Benefit Solutions, a leading employee benefit consulting firm based in Utah.
-At FirstWest, Don co-authored the white paper used by Utah’s legislative leadership as an outline for the creation of the Utah Health Exchange’s defined contribution model.
-He served on the Utah Health Exchange Advisory Board, which advises on exchange operations, transparency and consumer issues, and received a formal commendation from Utah Governor Gary Herbert for outstanding work as a health reform consultant to the Governor’s Office of Economic Development.
-Earlier in his career, Don worked in the insurance industry in sales roles with Beneficial Life and Aflac, and also as an independent agent.
+Don brings important strategic leadership to bswift’s Exchange Solutions division.
+Don leads carrier product procurement for bswift’s Springboard Marketplace and contributes to the development of consumer-facing technology, including bswift’s proprietary Ask Emma decision support tool.
+Prior to joining bswift, Don co-authored the white paper used by Utah’s legislative leadership as an outline for the creation of the Utah Health Exchange’s multi-carrier, employee-choice small business exchange, which was established prior to passage of the Affordable Care Act.
+He received a formal commendation from Utah Governor Gary Herbert for outstanding work as a health reform consultant to the Governor’s Office of Economic Development.
+Earlier in his career, Don worked in the insurance industry in sales roles with Beneficial Life and Aflac, and was a partner at FirstWest Benefit Solutions, an employee benefit consulting firm in the Salt Lake City metro area.
 Don was recognized as the Utah Underwriter of the Year in 2007 by industry peers at the Utah Association of Health Underwriters.
 Don holds a BS from Brigham Young University and is recognized by the American College as a Registered Health Underwriter.

 Brett leads the management of bswift's technology team leaning on his 18 years of experience growing technology businesses.
 Founder of Big Game Software, Brett built a company that provided high-volume transaction, data analysis, real-time data processing and content management products to the sports and entertainment industry.
 Prior to Big Game Software, Brett held numerous management roles with Apropos Technology, NEG Micon and APV Plc.
 Brett’s diverse experience includes software development, design, consulting, and project management.
 Brett holds a BS from the University of Illinois.